datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 ---
-title       : Getting Fancy With Plotly description : In this chapter we will bring your plotly skills to the next level.
+title       : Getting Fancy With Plotly description : In this chapter you will bring your plotly skills to the next level.
 Learn how to use plotly to create heatmaps and 3D surface plots, a choropleth map, and how to add slides.
 There is even a short meet and greet with ggplotly, the interactive sister of ggplot2.

 --- type:NormalExercise lang:r xp:100 skills:1 key:7dc7c83d61
 ## Visualizing volcano data